programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Counting the Data by County

 Since each record in `ff_df` represents one person killed by a police officer, counting the number of times each county FIPS code appears in the DataFrame will report the number of people killed in that given county.
 To do this, you can simply execute the `.value_counts()` method on the `FIPS` column.
-Because `.value_counts()` returns a series, the `.reset_index()` method turns the series into a DataFrame.
-The new DataFrame is then assigned to `map_df`, the variable name that will be used in the mapping process:
+Because `.value_counts()` returns a series, the `.reset_index()` method turns the series into a new DataFrame, `map_df`, that will be used in the mapping process:

 ```python
 map_df = ff_df[['FIPS']].value_counts().reset_index()